Sushobh/AndroidRestServer/README.md

 # AndroidRestServer [![](https://jitpack.io/v/Sushobh/AndroidRestServer.svg)](https://jitpack.io/#Sushobh/AndroidRestServer)

 A web and rest interface to your Android application.
-Allows you to access Application info right from Shared preferences to SQLite queries using a REST interface/ Web interface.
+Allows you to access Application specific state/data via REST api or a web interface.

 ## Building blocks.
    The library is built up of two components.